-Funeral services were held at 10 a.m.
-Monday from the First Baptist Church in Knox City with Rev. Douglas Crow, pastor of the First Baptist Church in Vera, and Rev. John Gillespie, pastor of the Knox City church, officiating.
-Burial was in Vera Cemetery under direction of Smith Funeral Home.
+Funeral services were the First Baptist Church in Knox City with Rev. Douglas Crow, pastor of the First Rev. John Gillespie, pastor of the Knox City church, Vera Cemetery under direction of Smith Funeral Home.

 Surviving him are his parents, Vernie and Faith Feemster of Vernon; his paternal grandmother, Ida Feemster of Vernon; his maternal grandfather, Ernest Cribbs of Clovis, N. M., and maternal grandmother, Ima Gooch of Rogers, Ark., and maternal great-grandmother, Mrs. W. F. Butler of Vernon.